Truly one of the great questions of our time. Why does glue not stick to the inside of the glue bottle? Let’s find out…

 In other words, Elmer’s glue is made up of two main parts.
 An adhesive (PVA), and water.
 When you apply the glue, the water evaporates, leaving the sticky PVA behind to form a strong bond.

 If you keep the liquid in the bottle, there’s nowhere for the water to go, so it can’t evaporate.
-Therefore, the glue remains as a liquid until it’s exposed to the air.
+Therefore, the glue remains liquid until it’s exposed to the air.

 Why does Superglue not stick to the inside of the bottle?